About the Flu

 Prevent the Spread of Flu

 - Wash your own and your child’s hands often with soap and warm water.
 Children should sing their ABCs twice in a row while washing their hands to ensure the proper length of time.
 Use alcohol-based hand cleansers when soap and water are not available.
+Learn more about handwashing.

 - Avoid people who are sick.